MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 12/02-MiniLab_Create an Azure SQL Database Managed Instance.md

-# Mini-lab:Create an Azure SQL Database Managed Instance
+# Mini-lab: Create an Azure SQL Database Managed Instance

 This mini-lab walks you through how to create an Azure SQL Database managed instance in Azure portal.